Search

 PRINCIPLE / THEORY:

-Evaporation is a unit operation wherein the solution is concentrated by removal of solvent, namely water.
+Evaporation is a unit operation wherein the solution is concentrated by the removal of solvent, namely water.
 It differs from drying in that the end product is a solid rather than a liquid.
-It differs from distillation in that the end product is concentrated solution rather than a vapor.
-When a liquid surface is open to atmosphere, a concentration gradient is set in between the liquid surface and atmospheric air.
-At the liquid surface, the partial pressure of vapor will be equal to vapor pressure of the liquid at the surface temperature; the partial pressure of the vapor away from the liquid surface is determined by water vapor present in the atmosphere.
+It differs from distillation in that the end product is a concentrated solution rather than a vapor.
+When a liquid surface is open to the atmosphere, a concentration gradient is set in between the liquid surface and atmospheric air.
+At the liquid surface, the partial pressure of vapor will be equal to the vapor pressure of the liquid at the surface temperature; the partial pressure of the vapor away from the liquid surface is determined by water vapor present in the atmosphere.
 The performance of any evaporator is governed by two factors,

 Capacity and Economy